rails/rails/guides/source/asset_pipeline.md

 * `vendor/[assets|javascript]` is for assets that are owned by outside entities, such as CSS frameworks or JavaScript libraries.
 Keep in mind that third-party code with references to other files also processed by the asset Pipeline (images, stylesheets, etc.), will need to be rewritten to use helpers like `asset_path`.

-Other locations could by configured in the `manifest.js` file, refer to the [Manifest Files and Directives](#manifest-files-and-directives).
+Other locations could be configured in the `manifest.js` file, refer to the [Manifest Files and Directives](#manifest-files-and-directives).

 #### Search Paths